The Hidden Threat

 The Problem

 Wildland fire smoke is a complex mixture of pollutants, including fine particulate matter (PM 2.5), which can penetrate deep into the lungs and even enter the bloodstream.
-Studies have shown that a significant amount of this smoke can infiltrate long-term care facilities, sometimes making indoor air quality as poor as outdoor air quality1.
+Studies have shown that a significant amount of this smoke can infiltrate long-term care facilities, sometimes making indoor air quality as poor as outdoor air quality.

 Health Impacts

 The health effects of exposure to wildfire smoke are severe, ranging from eye irritation and coughing to exacerbation of asthma, heart failure, and even premature death.
-For the elderly residents of long-term care facilities, these risks are particularly pronounced2.
+For the elderly residents of long-term care facilities, these risks are particularly pronounced.

 Mitigation Strategies

 To protect residents, facilities need to implement robust air quality management strategies.
 This includes installing high-efficiency air filters, sealing buildings to prevent smoke infiltration, and using portable air cleaners.
-Regular monitoring of indoor air quality is also crucial to ensure that these measures are effective3.
+Regular monitoring of indoor air quality is also crucial to ensure that these measures are effective.

 Looking Ahead